On editorial design

 The rule of proximity

-Designers often put design first and justify the sloppiness of their work by saying, “there is a creative idea here” or “that’s the author’s idea”.
-But a designer is not an artist.
+Designers often prioritise aesthetics and excuse any sloppiness by saying, ‘It’s a creative idea’ or ‘That’s the author’s intention’.
+However, a designer is not an artist.

 Designer ≠ Artist

-The Internet, printed matter, and outdoor design are visual mediums that carry information.
-Unlike art paintings, people read websites and signage to learn about something: how to buy a product, contact a company, or go to the library.
-Therefore, when working on information design, it is first of all important not to bring beauty, but to convey information clearly and unambiguously.
-In this, the designer is helped by rules and guidelines.
+The Internet, print materials, and outdoor signage are visual mediums that convey information.
+Unlike works of art, people read websites and signs to learn something: how to buy a product, contact a company, or find their way to the library.
+Therefore, in informational design, the primary goal is not just to make things look good, but to clearly and effectively communicate information.
+Designers rely on rules and guidelines to achieve this.

-In this post, I will talk about the main principle of information perception and the rule that follows from it.
+In this post, I’ll discuss the main principle of how we perceive information and the rule that follows from it.

 A little theory

-The rule is based on the principle of proximity in Gestalt psychology — objects located next to each other are perceived together.
+The rule is based on the principle of proximity in Gestalt psychology – objects that are close to each other are perceived as a group.

-Proximity principle.
-The right part of the picture is perceived as three columns
+The proximity principle: the right side of the image is perceived as three columns

-The inner distances of an element should be smaller than the outer distances
+The internal spacing of an element should be smaller than the external spacing

-The law of proximity works at all levels: in letters, words, sentences, paragraphs and modular layouts.
-If this principle is not followed, elements can form random unwanted relationships and cause curiosities:
+The rule of proximity applies to all levels: words, sentences, paragraphs, and modular layouts.
+If this principle is ignored, elements may form unintended relationships, leading to confusion:

 Consider a block of text.
-Word spacing is internal, and line spacing (leading) is external.
-So, according to the rule, let’s increase the leading:
+Word spacing is internal, while line spacing is external.
+Therefore, according to the rule, let’s increase line spacing:

-On the right, the leading has been increased.
+On the right, line spacing has been increased.
 The block looks neater and lighter

-If you add a title to the text, the leading of the title — external, should be larger than the leading of the text — internal.
-Remember, the outer is always larger than the inner:
+Let’s add a title to the text.
+The gap between the text and the title, which is external, should be larger than the line spacing within the text, which is internal.
+Remember, the external spacing should always be larger than the internal spacing.

 A block with properly spaced text is easier to read

-If this block is placed on a placeholder, its margins will play the role of outer, so they should be larger than the header leading:
+If this block is placed on a background, its margins will be external, so they should be larger than the gap between the header and the text.

-The larger margins of the die give the block significance
+The larger margins of the background give the block more significance

 In letters and words